xxx5585/game-mode-changer-sas4/README.md

 * Play boss hunt in any planets in singleplayer and private match
 * Your character is required level 5 or higher as this tool needs perks screen.

-### 20240525 (for android)
-SAS4-apoc for android
-* You can play apocalypse of singleplayer and create apocalypse private matches on your android devices.
-* You can download the APK file from [releases 20240525](https://github.com/xxx5585/game-mode-changer-sas4/releases/tag/20240525).

 ### 20240614
 * You can select all contracts in singleplayer and private match
 * You can change the seed in singleplayer
 * You can predict the boss at the loading screen
 * [releases 20240614](https://github.com/xxx5585/game-mode-changer-sas4/releases/tag/20240614)

 ### 20240721
 * You can continue to play events (Apocalypse, Last Man Standing, Virus Samples) in multiplayer
 * [releases 20240721](https://github.com/xxx5585/game-mode-changer-sas4/releases/tag/20240721)

+## Version history and Features for Android

+### 20240525
+* App name "SAS4-apoc"
+* You can play apocalypse of singleplayer and create apocalypse private matches on your android devices.
+* You can download the APK file from [releases 20240525](https://github.com/xxx5585/game-mode-changer-sas4/releases/tag/20240525).

-### 20240801 (for android)
+### 20240801
-SAS4-gmc for android
+* App name "SAS4-gmc"
 * You can play zombie hotspot in singleplayer at any time
 * You can create zombie hotspot in private match at any time
 * You can play apocalypse in singleplayer at any time